MillyCodes/CodeLog/log.md

 # 100 Days Of Code - Log

+### Day 87: Tuesday, November 20, 2018

+**Today's Progress**: Watched CS50 lectures and did problem sets.

+**Thoughts**: I checked out a pretty cool React tutorial to build an app with the open weather API, I had previously done one with Node and Express so I figured I try this since it didn't have any React.
+It was easy to follow and it came out pretty nice.
+It just isn't responsive.

+**Link(s) to work**: React Weather App Tutorial](https://www.youtube.com/watch?v=204C9yNeOYI)

 ### Day 86: Monday, November 19, 2018

 **Today's Progress**: Watched CS50 lectures and did problem sets.